8mm (film): Plot

 The meeting turns out to be an ambush, as Longdale and Poole appear and hold Welles at gunpoint.
-The film is revealed as authentic; Mr. Christian contacted Longdale to procure a snuff film, and being unable to find one, Longdale commissioned Velvet and Poole to make one.
-Velvet and Machine produce a bound and beaten Max, whom they abducted to force Welles to bring them the only surviving copy of the film.
-As Longdale and Welles go to Welles's car to retrieve the film, Longdale admits he never thought Welles would get as far as he did, and just wanted to placate Mrs. Christian with the investigation.
-Once Welles delivers the film, Longdale and Velvet burn it and kill Max.
-As they are about to kill Welles, he confesses Mr. Christian paid $1 million for the film; Velvet, Poole, and Machine received $50,000 and Longdale kept the major portion.
-In an ensuing fight, Velvet and Longdale are killed; Welles wounds Machine and escapes.
+The film is revealed as authentic; Mr. Christian contacted Longdale to procure a snuff film, and being unable to find one, Longdale commissioned one from Velvet and Poole.
+Velvet and Machine produce a bound and beaten Max, to force Welles to bring them the only surviving copy of the film.
+As Longdale accompanies Welles to his car to retrieve the film, he admits he just wanted to placate Mrs. Christian with the investigation and never thought Welles would get this far.
+Welles presses Longdale for a reason why Mr. Christian wanted the film, to which he says simply "because he could."
+Once Welles returns with the film, Velvet burns it and has Max killed by Machine.
+As they are about to kill Welles, he reveals that Mr. Christian paid $1 million for the film, of which Longdale secretly kept the major portion.
+In the ensuing confrontation, Velvet and Longdale kill each other; Welles wounds Machine and barely escapes.

-Subsequently, he informs Mrs. Christian regarding his findings and recommends she contact the police.
-Arriving at her estate, he is shocked to hear that she committed suicide immediately after receiving the phone call and notices envelopes that she left behind both for the Mathews family and for him; his envelope contains the rest of his payment and a note reading, "Try to forget us."
-He instructs his wife Amy and their infant daughter Cindy to escape from the impending danger to a secret location, donating his half of the money to her.
+While fleeing the scene, Welles instructs his wife Amy to escape with their infant daughter to a secret location, and informs Mrs. Christian regarding his findings, recommending that she contact the police.
+Arriving at her estate, he is shocked to hear that after receiving his phone call, she left envelopes for him and the Mathews family and committed suicide.
+His envelope contains the rest of his payment and a note reading, "Try to forget us."

-Deciding to avenge Mary Ann's death by killing the remaining people involved, Welles returns to Hollywood, tracks down Poole, and takes him to the shooting location, but stops short of killing him.
-He calls Mrs. Mathews to tell her about her daughter and asks for her permission to punish those responsible.
-Mrs. Mathews breaks down once presented with the truth, but affirms that she loved her daughter and permits him to proceed.
-With that, Welles pistol whips Poole to death with his gun, burning his body and the pornography from his car.
+Deciding to avenge Mary Ann's death, Welles returns to Hollywood, tracks down Poole, and takes him to the shooting location, but stops short of killing him.
+He calls Janet to tell her about her daughter and asks for her permission to punish those responsible, which she tacitly gives him as she breaks down in tears.
+With that, he pistol whips Poole to death, burning his body and the pornography from his car.
 He then attacks Machine at his home and unmasks him, revealing a bespectacled man named George Anthony Higgins, who admits that his sadistic actions are simply done out of pleasure, and are unrelated to any personal trauma.
 Welles then kills him in the ensuing struggle.

 After returning to his family, Welles breaks down in front of Amy, attempting to process all the evil things that he had witnessed throughout the investigation.
-Months later, he receives a letter from Mrs. Mathews, thanking him and relating her gratitude for the fact that, despite everything, they were the only two people who really cared about Mary Ann.
+Months later, he receives a letter from Janet, thanking him and relating her gratitude for the fact that, despite everything, they were the only two people who really cared about Mary Ann.